About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global knowledge exchange.

 Any article published in SDH is freely available on the public Internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the Internet itself provided such use is non-commercial.

 Thanks to the generous support of Indiana University and the sponsorship of the Virtual World Heritage Laboratory, the journal has no Article Submission Charge (ASC) and no Article Processing Charge (APC).

-In addition, to guarantee originality, before acceptance of a submission, SDH actively checks for plagiarism and self-plagiarism.
-The editor in charge of a paper, at the end of the review process, checks each article through the Grammarly software package before sending the acceptance letter.
-This allows SDH to identify passages that may have been reproduced without permission from works already published elsewhere and to take this into account in making the final decision.
-In general, the finding of a lengthy passage of duplicated text (excluding, of course, the bibliography) will be considered unacceptable and will result in the automatic rejection of the paper.
+In addition, to guarantee originality, SDH actively checks for plagiarism and self-plagiarism before accepting a submission.
+At the end of the review process, the editor in charge of a paper verifies each article through the Grammarly software package before sending the acceptance letter.
+This allows SDH to identify passages that may have been reproduced without permission from works already published elsewhere and to consider this in making the final decision.
+In general, finding a lengthy passage of duplicated text (excluding, of course, the bibliography) will be considered unacceptable and will result in the automatic rejection of the paper.